What your experience is worth in a wormhole

 Then you emerge, dead or a different being.
 Better, stronger, more powerful than ever before.

-In the Natural Gas wormhole it’s no different.
-Liberalization provided the gravitation source which changes everything.
+In the Natural Gas wormhole, it’s no different.
+Liberalization provided the gravitation source which changed everything.
 We have to take the plunge – there is no choice.
-Inside, even fundamental laws of Natural Gas business are shredded to pieces and the world goes cannelloni.
-Some have emerged now and they start to change the market.
+Inside, even fundamental laws of the Natural Gas business are shredded to pieces and the world goes cannelloni.
+Some have emerged now and they have started to change the market.
 They have gotten rid of their baggage.

 Leave a Reply